braidn/Knowledge-Repo/ReasonML.md

   * All of this makes for heavy optimization in the JS output.
 * Reason ships with a REPL so testing ideas/code is as easy as IRB.
   * to start it: `rtop`
+  * this is a great way to play with the language, think irb for Ruby.
+* Most of the language and programs is lexical scoped.
+  * this really applies to let bindings within a specific scope.
+  * this also means that using blocks to create local scope is a big concept, like Ruby.
+  * Scope like this is created by encapsulating logic in `{}`
+* Structural comparativeness runs pretty deep in the language.
+  * ex: `(true, [{name: "bob", city: "toronto"}]) == (true, [{name: "bob", city: "toronto"}]);`
+  * most folks use this throughout the language because it's resource wise cheaper.
+* Referential comparing is done just like in JS using the threequal operator: `===`

 ## Functions

 * Functions are defined like es6 fat arrow functions.
 * They can be either single line:
-  * `let someFunc = (name) => "Hellow" ++ name `
+  * `let someFunc = (name) => "Hellow" ++ name`
   * or multiple lined using the block syntax
 * If a func has a single param and is defined by an identifier, the parenthesis around the param can be omitted.
 * Mutually recursive functions are defined using the `and` keyword
+* There is no need for an explicit return in a function.
 * There are no nullary functions in the language.
   * The compiler will add a `unit` to a null func if defined.
   * The reason here is Reason returns partial applications, much like Elm.
 * Some function signature rules:
   * If a function has a single primary parameter, make it a positional parameter and put it at the end.
     That supports the pipe operator for function composition.
   * Some functions have multiple primary parameters that are all similar.
     Turn these into multiple positional parameters at the end.
     An example would be a function that concatenates two lists into a single list.
     In that case, both positional parameters are lists.
   * All other parameters should be labeled.
   * If there are two or more primary parameters that are different, all of them should be labeled.
   * If a function has only a single parameter, it tends to be unlabeled, even if it is not strictly primary.

 ### Arguments

-* Reason *enforces* arguments to every function.
+* Reason _enforces_ arguments to every function.
 * If a function doesn't require a argument, a unit: `()` is passed instead.
+* Only labeled arguments can have a default value `...(~lastName="douglass", ...)`
 * Arguments can be labeled if needed.
   * ex (called 'punning sugar'): `let mapCoordinates = (~y, ~x) => ...`
   * when calling: `mapCoordinates(~x=44, ~y=34)`